People use tablets for different things. Some browse the web, others read their email and some use it as an entertainment device.

 If you listen to music, watch movies, take photographs and download apps to your tablet, there’s a high chance your tablet's hard drive will quickly become full and you won’t be able to download anything else.
 In which case, you'll be wanting some more storage space...

 If you’ve yet to choose a tablet or are planning on upgrading soon, it’s worth considering how much storage you need.
+As a rule, it's best to have more than less storage, so if the price difference is small, go for the higher capacity device.

 As we said above, if you are planning on download lots of apps, music and movies, then you may find that you soon reach your maximum storage capacity, so it might be better to opt for a tablet with more storage in the first place.